Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Case Complexity

 Most cases work with either.
 Some severe rotations, complex finishing details and certain bite issues remain better suited to fixed braces.
-A specialist tells you honestly after CBCT and exam.
+A specialist tells you honestly after examination and X-rays.

 | Criterion | Invisalign | Fixed Braces (Metal) | Fixed Braces (Ceramic) |